Frequently Asked Questions

 Notebook & Pen: You may want to jot down insights from classes or philosophy talks.

-Earplugs & Eye Mask: If you're a light sleeper, these can be useful in shared accommodation or the campsite.
+Earplugs & Eye Mask: If you're a light sleeper, these can be useful, especially if you decide to camp - the night owls can be especially loud!

 First Aid Kit: Including plasters, pain relief, any personal medications, and muscle balm.